VladaAlek/Django_17_06_24_really_good/README.md

  - **Favicon** *not visible* in Firefox: [06/Aug/2024 08:31:59] "GET /4/ HTTP/1.1" 500 352382
 Not Found: /favicon.ico. *Visible* in Edge and Chrome.
- - deleted bibliographic unit still visible in the list [Not Deleted](static/images/Disaster_Reseach.png);

 ### Further improvement
- - use slugs (book's keywords) instead of the object's id to improve the site's ranking in search engines.
+ - there is a possibility to use slugs (book's keywords) instead of the object's id to improve the site's ranking in search engines.

 ## Captures and logos